Romania Wedding Traditions: What to Expect & What Gifts to Bring

 3. Kidnapping of the Bride (totally safe Romanian wedding tradition)

-This is one of the biggest events of a Romanian wedding: it’s usually close friends who “kidnap” the bride and take her to a club or restaurant to party a little bit.
+A favorite moment, and one of the biggest events during the wedding party: close friends “kidnap” the bride and take her somewhere nearby – usually a club or pub – to party a bit.

 So pranks like this can be expected and the entire event is usually a lot of fun, as I said.